JuliaAI/MLJ.jl/doc/glossary.md

 arguments.

-### learning network (implicity defined by dynamic data)
+#### learning network

-A directed graph implicit in the specification of a learning node.
+An acyclic directed graph implicit in the connections of a collection of source(s) and nodes.
+Each connected component is ordinarily restricted to have a unique source.

-### composite model
+#### composite model

-Any model with one or more other models as hyper-parameters.
+Any model with one or more other models as hyperparameters.